gicentre/prettier-plugin-elm/README.md

 ## Integration with editors

+> Use of this plugin in Atom and VSCode seems to be blocked by [prettier/prettier-atom#395](https://github.com/prettier/prettier-atom/issues/395) and [prettier/prettier-vscode#395](https://github.com/prettier/prettier-vscode/issues/395).
+Feel free to help!

-If you are using a text editor that supports Prettier integration (e.g. [Atom](https://atom.io/packages/prettier-atom) or [VSCode](https://github.com/prettier/prettier-vscode)), you can have all Prettier perks for your Elm code too!
+<s>If you are using a text editor that supports Prettier integration (e.g. [Atom](https://atom.io/packages/prettier-atom) or [VSCode](https://github.com/prettier/prettier-vscode)), you can have all Prettier perks for your Elm code too!

 In order to get `prettier-plugin-elm` working in projects that do not have local npm dependencies, you can install this plugin globally: